kora-projects/kora-docs/mkdocs/blog/en/kora-strong-default-not-lock-in.md

 They require the common case to be simple while advanced cases remain representable.

-## Compile-Time Extensibility Is Different From Runtime Plugin Loading
+## Compile-Time Extensibility Is Different From Runtime Plugin Loading { #compile-time-vs-runtime }

 Kora is not primarily a runtime plugin platform.